kubewarden/kubewarden.io/content/blog/2024/10/kubewarden-1-17-release.md

-This reuses existing policies, reducing the need for custom policy creation, and providing complex logic while at the same time reducing complexity (thanks to using existing policies, or for example using CEL via cel-policy).
+This reuses existing policies, reducing the need for custom policy creation, and providing complex logic while at the same time reducing complexity (thanks to using existing policies, or for example using CEL via the [cel-policy](https://artifacthub.io/packages/kubewarden/cel-policy/cel-policy)).

 However, while ordinary policies can include mutation logic to modify resources during admission, policy groups are limited to validation only.